wheeyeon/iMOGABA_AeffCorr/README.md

 Ultimately, the code is run by passing the path of the input and output UVFITS file to the function "scale_data()".
 One may edit the code manually for each UVFITS file, or alternatively create a list of input and output file paths (ex : total_file_list = os.popen("ls %s*.KVN27"%data_dir).read().split("\n")[:-1]) and iterate over this list.
 The typical time required to correct an individual iMOGABA UVFITS file is approximately 1 ~ 2 minutes.
 However, it was noted that this code is very slow when run on Windows, with times exceeding a few hours per source.
 We recommend that this code be run on a Linux environment.
-# Note : The pdf document is slightly outdated, but it still provides a general overview of the situation.
+# Note : The pdf document is slightly outdated, but it still provides a general overview of the issue.